devm33/devm33.com/content/projects/countdown/index.md

 ```

 Here I've drawn the operators outside of the graph for aesthetics, but to see
-this a trie the value of each of the intermediate nodes is really the operator
+this a trie the value of each of the intermediate nodes is instead the operator
-and the intermediate number is just a consequence of that operator on the two
+and the intermediate number is a consequence of that operator on the two
 children.

 ```